ice-csic-astroexotic/ML-Poppyns/docs/index.md

 * The `learning` sub-folder contains all the modules and scripts necessary for the machine-learning pipeline, including model architectures, initialization techniques, loss function definitions, training schemes and so on.

-The `data` folder contains ten main sub-folders: eight sub-folders containing example data created by running different simulator scripts, the generator script and the training and inference scripts, an `observations` sub-folder and a `paper_results` sub-folder.
+The `data` folder contains various sub-folders containing example data created by running different simulator scripts, the generator script and the training and inference scripts, an `observations` sub-folder and a `paper_results` sub-folder.
 All the simulation examples provided here have been run by using the default parameters specified in `pypopsyn/simulator/config_simulator.py`.

 * The `example_generator_magrot` sub-folder contains an example dataset of feature maps from simulated populations.

 * The `example_generator_observed` sub-folder contains an example dataset of feature maps from the observed pulsar population in the [ATNF catalog](https://www.atnf.csiro.au/research/pulsar/psrcat/) and [Meerkat TPA program](https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.4582P/abstract).

+* The `example_inference_nn` sub-folder contains the results of an inference run with a convolutional neural network (CNN) on some test simulated data.

 * The `example_inference_sbi` sub-folder contains the results of an inference run with sbi on some test simulated data.

+* The `example_learning_nn` sub-folder contains the results of a training run with a CNN on some training simulated data.

+* The `example_learning_sbi` sub-folder contains the results of a training run with sbi on some training simulated data.

 * The `example_simulation_dyn` sub-folder contains the results of the dynamical evolution of a population of neutron stars obtained by running the script `pypopsyn/simulator/simulate_population_dyn.py`.